THUNLP-MT/Brote/README.md

     - Unfreeze the **parameters for query token, Q-Former, and query & values** of attention layers of the LLM.

 ### <a id="Inference"> 4.
 Inference </a>
-Please refer to the test.py file; files under the **model** dir are for test only, and will be updated soon for training.

 To run the test script (ensure the required libraries are properly installed):
 ```